premAI-io/state-of-open-source-ai/eval-datasets.md

 **[Common Voice](https://commonvoice.mozilla.org/en/datasets)** {cite}`ardila2019common`, developed by [Mozilla](https://www.mozilla.org/en-US),
 is a substantial and multilingual dataset of human voices, contributed by volunteers and encompassing multiple languages.
 This corpus is vast and diverse, with data collected and validated through crowdsourcing.
-As of November 2019, it includes 29 languages, with 38 in the pipeline, featuring contributions from over 50,000 individuals and totaling 2,500 hours of audio.
+As of November 2019, it includes 29 languages, with 38 in the pipeline, featuring contributions from over 50,000 individuals and totalling 2,500 hours of audio.
 It's the largest publicly available audio corpus for speech recognition in terms of volume and linguistic diversity.

 #### LibriTTS

-**[LibriTTS](http://www.openslr.org/60)** {cite}`zen2019libritts` is an extensive English speech dataset featuring multiple speakers, totaling around
+**[LibriTTS](http://www.openslr.org/60)** {cite}`zen2019libritts` is an extensive English speech dataset featuring multiple speakers, totalling around
 585 hours of recorded speech at a 24kHz sampling rate.
 This dataset was meticulously crafted by [Heiga Zen](https://research.google/people/HeigaZen), with support from members of the Google Speech and [Google Brain](https://research.google/teams/brain) teams, primarily for the advancement of TTS research.
 LibriTTS is